 - Increasing pressure increases the rate of reaction for some reactions, particularly when one or more of the reactants are gaseous.
 Why might that be?

 - Reaction rates generally increase with increasing reactant concentration, increasing temperature, and the addition of a catalyst.

-- (1) Higher molarity increases the rate of the reaction.
-(2) Higher temperature increases the rate of the reaction.
-(3) Smaller pieces of magnesium metal will react more rapidly than larger pieces because more reactive surface exists.
+(c) Smaller pieces of magnesium metal will react more rapidly than larger pieces because more reactive surface exists.

 - The sugar will dissolve more rapidly at a higher temperature so add the sugar first, and then the ice.

 - Increasing the pressure of a gaseous system decreases the volume so the reactants are in closer range of each other, will collide more often, and increase the rate of the reaction.